ppkantorski/Mod-Alchemist/Mod Alchemist/repos/README.md

-All credits for these public repositories go to the developers.
+All credits for these public repositories go to their developers.

 https://github.com/Fl4sh9174/Switch-Ultrawide-Mods